History of the Serbian Army: Serbian Revolutionary Army (1804–1817)

 The final break with Istanbul came with the Battle of Ivankovac in which the Serbs were victorious.
 This was followed by further victories at Misar and Deligrad.
 Serbian rebel army was small in number but used sconce fortress to battle Turkish number superiority.
 The rebels not only defeated the Turkish army, but also inadvertently Napoleon himself who equipped and instructed the Turkish army to strike from three sides, and who saw every withdrawal of the Turkish army as the advancement of Russia.
 Though allies in ideology, Austrians also feared Russian intentions.
 Russia preferred to see the Balkan peninsula divided and the Serbian uprising as an incentive to the Greek Liberation Movement.
 Unaware of the rules of top politics, as early as February 1806 Serbs appealed to the Russian Tzar to support their right to the national state in the Balkan provinces where they could rise the army of up to 200,000 men.
 Serbian leaders recognized the importance of strategic factors, the role of the army and security challenges of those times while making decisions.

+In 1808 the creation of a single regiment of infantry and another of mounted cavalry, marked the creation of the first uniformed and fully equipped regular Serbian forces.
+This Russian backed force was dissolved in 1813 following the termination of the First Serbian Uprising.

 After their refusal to accept the terms of Russian-Turkish Treaty, the Serbian army suffered defeat in 1813.
 Russia, which was in expectation of another invasion of Napoleon, signed an agreement in Bucharest, which was rather indefinite for the Serbs.